Forgot Password

 Nepal Visa Process

 Nepal also offers an eVisa facility.
-You may apply online on the Nepal Immigration portal prior to travel.
+You may apply online on the Nepal Immigration portal before travel.
 Otherwise, you can get a visa on arrival at Kathmandu airport.
 Make sure your passport has 6 months’ validity and carry passport photographs.

 Necessity of Insurance